In Mauritania, push to phase out private schools divides opinion

 The government has not announced detailed plans regarding the fate of teachers set to lose their jobs.

-“We are going to face limited incomes and high prices,” Abdel-Wedoud said, sitting in his office.
+“We are going to face limited incomes and high prices,” Abdel-Wedoud said.

 He also leads a national teachers’ union.